iotaledger/chrysalis-faucet/README.md

 `npm install`

+Note: You need to have the node bindings for wallet.rs installed and linked as well; For instructions on how to do this from source go to https://github.com/iotaledger/wallet.rs/tree/develop/bindings/node

 Copy `.env.example` to `.env` and fill in the variables; Make sure you have a valid and backed up 24-word mnemonic as a seed.

 Now run the initialization first, once: